gdsports/USB_Host_Library_SAMD/README.md

 The CP2104 board passes through the USB 5V to the MKR VIN power input pin.
 The MKR board powers the Xbox controller via its USB port.

-## MKR Boards
+## Arduino MKR Boards

 The Zero and M0 boards have two USB ports.
 The programming port is used for sketch uploads and serial console.
 The native USB port with a USB OTG to host cable/adapter is used for the USB device (for example, Xbox controller).
-When using a MKR board, the native USB port is used for both.
+When using a MKR board, the native USB port is used for both functions.

 The IDE automatic upload does not work on MKR boards when using USB host.
 The solution is simple.
 Unplug the USB OTG to host cable/adaper, plug in the MKR